-Given Apple's usual upgrade cycle, this autumn should see the release of the iPhone 7 with a brand new design - but what if next year is really when Apple plans to significantly overhaul the line?
+Given Apple's usual upgrade cycle, we'll soon see the release of the iPhone 7 with a brand new design - but what if next year is really when Apple plans to significantly overhaul the line?

 That's what Apple analyst Ming-Chi Kuo at KGI Securities is suggesting with his latest report, which pulls together a few different Apple rumours - and adds more speculation to the fire, as well.
 Key to the report is the idea that Apple will redesign next year's iPhone rather than significantly overhauling the line in 2016.